NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. note::

-  Refrigerator energy use is not currently affected by the ambient temperature where it is located.
+  Refrigerator energy use is only affected by the ambient temperature where it is located when ConstantCoefficients and TemperatureCoefficients are used.

 HPXML Freezers
 **************